 July 4, 1776

 The Declaration of Independence was signed by 56 men who risked their fortunes, reputations, and their very lives for the independence of our Nation.
-They were Thomas Jefferson, Carter Braxton, Benjamin Harrison, Francis Lightfoot Lee, Richard Henry Lee, Thomas Nelson Jr, and George Wythe of Virginia; Charles Carroll, Samuel Chase, William Paca, and Thomas Stone of Maryland; John Adams, Samuel Adams, Elbridge Gerry, John Hancock, and Robert T. Paine of Massachusetts; Benjamin Franklin, George Clymer, Robert Morris, John Morton, George Ross, Benjamin Rush, James Smith, George Taylor, and James Wilson of Pennsylvania; Samuel Huntington, Roger Sherman, William Williams, and Oliver Wolcott of Connecticut; Thomas McKean, George Read, and Caesar Rodney of Delaware; Burton Gwinnett, Lyman Hall, and George Walton of Georgia; Josiah Bartlett, Matthew Thornton, and William Whipple of New Hampshire; Abraham Clark, John Hart, Francis Hopkinson, Richard Stockton, and John Witherspoon of New Jersey; William Floyd, Francis Lewis, Philip Livingston, and Lewis Morris of New York; Joseph Hewes, William Hooper, and John Penn of North Carolina; William Ellery and Stephen Hopkins of Rhode Island; and Thomas Heyward Jr, Thomas Lynch Jr, Arthur Middleton, and Edward Rutledge of South Carolina.
+They were Thomas Jefferson, Carter Braxton, Benjamin Harrison, Francis Lightfoot Lee, Richard Henry Lee, Thomas Nelson Jr, and George Wythe of Virginia; Charles Carroll of Carrollton, Samuel Chase, William Paca, and Thomas Stone of Maryland; John Adams, Samuel Adams, Elbridge Gerry, John Hancock, and Robert T. Paine of Massachusetts; Benjamin Franklin, George Clymer, Robert Morris, John Morton, George Ross, Benjamin Rush, James Smith, George Taylor, and James Wilson of Pennsylvania; Samuel Huntington, Roger Sherman, William Williams, and Oliver Wolcott of Connecticut; Thomas McKean, George Read, and Caesar Rodney of Delaware; Burton Gwinnett, Lyman Hall, and George Walton of Georgia; Josiah Bartlett, Matthew Thornton, and William Whipple of New Hampshire; Abraham Clark, John Hart, Francis Hopkinson, Richard Stockton, and John Witherspoon of New Jersey; William Floyd, Francis Lewis, Philip Livingston, and Lewis Morris of New York; Joseph Hewes, William Hooper, and John Penn of North Carolina; William Ellery and Stephen Hopkins of Rhode Island; and Thomas Heyward Jr, Thomas Lynch Jr, Arthur Middleton, and Edward Rutledge of South Carolina.